serverless/dashboard/node/packages/aws-lambda-sdk/docs/monitoring.md

 AWS SDK requests that go to SNS, SQS and DynamoDb services are traced.

-Tracing is turned on automatically for AWS SDK clients that are normally loaded via CJS require.
+Tracing is turned on automatically for AWS SDK clients that are normally loaded via Node.js `require`.

 However if AWS SDK is bundled or imported via ESM import, then instrumentation needs to be turned on manually with following steps: